 We're inspired by the ability to create with our hands.
 We often think, how can we re-create something we frequently use, by hand.
-We've made it our goal to create products that can be useful, such as wallets, scarfs, hats, screen-printed t-shirts, tattoo aftercare, etc. As artists with degrees in Fine Art, we love to implement traditional techniques in our work.
-Whether it's painting with oils, drawing with graphite, or printing photos with traditional black and white chemicals, we are always experimenting with the combination of old ways and new ways
+We've made it our goal to create practical products such as wallets, knitted clothing, screen-printed t-shirts, and tattoo aftercare.
+These are products that can be used and appreciated for the time it took to create them.
+As artists with degrees in Fine Art, we love to implement traditional techniques in our work.
+Whether it's painting with oils, drawing with graphite, printing photos with traditional black and white chemicals, or knitting with hand-dyed wool, we are always experimenting with the combination of old and new ways

 We love working with other artists and communicating with creative minds.
 We try our very best to maintain our space as a multimedia venue, with an open mind towards art shows and musical performances.
 At DORK Tattoo Parlour we have hosted music shows with local art, and themed parties with tattoo specials.